The number of lava lakes in the world changes. Thus, over 2018-2019 disappeared three lava lakes that previously existed for decades.

 - Mawson Peak of Big Ben is located on the remote Heard Island.
 The last eruption took place here in 2008.
 Then satellite data showed that there is a lava lake with a diameter of 100-150 m.
 It is possible that this lava lake exists here up to this day.

 - Mount Belinda is in South Georgia and South Sandwich Islands, Montagu Island.
-The lava lake was noticed here from the satellite in 2004 and, most likely, now does not exist anymore.
+The lava lake was noticed here by the satellite in 2004 and, most likely, now does not exist anymore.
 The eruption of the volcano in 2002 – 2009 was quite impressive because it created a 90 m wide, subglacial river under the glacier.

 - Mount Erebus Volcano Observatory, New Mexico Tech.
 Accessed on April 22, 2019